mcndoungerii/capstone_ml_project/README.md

 My idea was that developers should be able to do that right in the app itself.
 The process should be simple and require as little code as possible.
 And thus Strimlit NoteBook was born.

-StrimlitBook is an API that allows you to convert Jupyter Notebooks to identical Streamlit components which you can embed right into your scripts where you build your Streamlit apps.
+StrimlitNoteBook is an API that allows you to convert Jupyter Notebooks to identical Streamlit components which you can embed right into your scripts where you build your Streamlit apps.